Introducing the Quilt Museum

 Work areas: business planning, exhibitions, interpretation planning, audience research

-We have worked with Sheffield Industrial Museums Trust for a number of years and have prepared four successful Heritage Lottery Fund bids for them.
+We have worked with Sheffield Industrial Museums Trust for a number of years and have prepared five successful Heritage Lottery Fund bids for them.

 DBA Consulting were responsible for developing all aspects of the main gallery redisplay project including the audience research, consultation, developing the interpretation plan, content creation, selection of and liaison with designers and project managing the installation.